NHSDigital/uec-dos/README.md

 ## Contributing

-To ensure consistency and turn on the required githooks contributors must run the following script from the project root
+To ensure consistency and turn on the required githooks contributors must run the following script from the project root see below

 /bin/bash scripts/git/git-config-set-up.sh